adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/02-setup.md

 Once, the server is running, install the MySQL driver for Node.js from npm.

 [note]
-You can also connect to the MariaDb database using the `mysql` driver.
+You can also connect to the MariaDB database using the `mysql` driver.
 [/note]

 ```sh